 In the EU-track, fellows are trained in a country other than their country/ies of citizenship, whereas in the MS-track, they remain in their country of citizenship/residency.
-A candidate for the EU-track with multiple countries of citizenship, must choose only one country to be ranked and scored by.

 3. Governance

 The ECDC Fellowship programme is governed by the ECDC governance mechanism which includes the National Focal Points for Training (NFPTs) and the Training Site Forum, being the operational contact points within the Coordinating Competent Bodies framework.